tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

     Nov 28 18:31:56 pandemonium [<c01c64a6>] ? proc_get_sb+0xc6/0x160
     Nov 28 18:31:56 pandemonium =======================

-Adding the nopat kernel option to your kernel options in your bootloader and rebooting fixed the problem at least for me.
-To see how to do this for different bootloaders, see #Disable kernel mode setting.
+Adding the nopat and/or nomodeset kernel parameters should work.

 > "aticonfig: No supported adapters detected"

-If when running
+If you get the following:

     # aticonfig --initial

-you get:

-    aticonfig: No supported adaptaters detected
+    aticonfig: No supported adapters detected

-But you do have an AMD GPU (or APU), it may still be possible to get Catalyst working by manually setting the device in your your etc/X11/xorg.conf file or by copying an older working /etc/ati/control file (preferred - this also fixes the watermark issue).
+It may still be possible to get Catalyst working by manually setting the device in your your etc/X11/xorg.conf file or by copying an older working /etc/ati/control file (preferred - this also fixes the watermark issue).

-To get an older control file, download a previous version of fglrx from AMD and run it with "--extract driver" parameter.
+To get an older control file, download a previous version of fglrx from AMD and run it with --extract driver parameter.
 You'll find the control file in driver/common/etc/ati/control.
 Copy the extracted file over the system file and restart Xorg.
 You can try different versions of the file.

-To set your model in xorg.conf,edit the device section of /etc/X11/xorg.conf to:
+To set your model in xorg.conf, edit the device section of /etc/X11/xorg.conf to:

+    /etc/X11/xorg.conf

     Section "Device"
             Identifier "ATI radeon ****"
             Driver     "fglrx"
     EndSection

 Where **** should be replaced with your device's marketing number (e.g.